 The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the balance sheet date in the country where the Group operates and generates taxable income.
 Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
-It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.
+It establishes provisions where appropriate based on amounts expected to be paid to the tax authorities.